Can221-ParOS/python-fractals/README.md

 Make sure to clone the repository in your $HOME directory for the " fractals " command to work if you put it in a /bin symlink

-A video example of the generation can be found here: https://www.youtube.com/watch?v=26O8Vx84TBk

 to run them, cd into the python-fractals directory, use the " chmod +x * " command to make the scripts executable